Miss Grand Japan 2025

 Miss Grand Japan 2025 (2025 ミス・グランド・ジャパン) was the eleventh Miss Grand Japan contest, held on 10 September 2025 on the MSC Bellissima Cruise.
-Eighteen contestants from different prefectures of Japan competed for the right to represent Japan in the Miss Grand International 2025 pageant, to be held in Thailand on 18 October 2025.
+Eighteen contestants from different prefectures of Japan competed for the right to represent Japan in the Miss Grand International 2025 pageant, held in Thailand on 18 October 2025.

 The pageant was won by a professional dancer, Erika Ishibashi, representing the Japanese communities in the USA.
-Ishibashi was crowned by the preceding Miss Grand Japan 2024 Luma Naomi of Aichi and will compete internationally in the international tournament held in Thailand.
+Ishibashi was crowned by the preceding Miss Grand Japan 2024 Luma Naomi of Aichi and later competed internationally in the international tournament held in Thailand, where she was placed among the top 22 finalists and also won the Grand Talent Award.

 Background

 Date and venue

 On 2 April 2025, Miss Grand Co., Ltd. announced on social media that the 2025 Miss Grand Japan competition will be held on the MSC Bellissima Cruise with 18 contestants participating.
 However, no further details have been revealed.

 Selection of contestants

 The national finalists for this year's edition were decided through an online screening by the national licensee and regional preliminaries round held in 4 regions of the country, as detailed below.